compintell/Mooncake.jl/README.md

 For a given function and arguments, it is roughly speaking the case that either
 1. a hand-written method of `rrule!!` is applicable, or
+2. no hand-written method of `rrule!!` is applicable.

+In the first case, we run the `rrule!!`.
-2. no hand-written method of `rrule!!` is applicable, in which case we "do AD" -- we decompose the function into a composition of functions which _do_ have hand-written `rrule!!`s.
+In the second, create an `rrule!!` by "doing AD" -- we decompose the function into a composition of functions which _do_ have hand-written `rrule!!`s.
 In general, the goal is to write as few hand-written `rrule!!`s as is necessary, and to "do AD" for the vast majority of functions.